 - The UK-GDPR

-The Local Government Acts and the Localism Act 2011 give the council its main statutory powers to collect and use personal data, but there are many more Acts that lay out the reasons why data collection is necessary to a specific function.
+The Local Government Acts and the Localism Act 2011 gives local authorities their main statutory powers to collect and use personal data, but there are many more Acts and legislative frameworks that set out the reasons why data collection is necessary to fulfil specific functions.

 Sector specific legislation

-Research data for specific sectors, such as finance, education and health, may allow further data use after the personal data has been collected.
-As always, any personal data obtained or used for research should be limited to the minimum amount of data which is reasonably required to achieve what you need and, wherever possible, any personal data should be made anonymous so that the data subjects cannot be identified.
-Check for your local procedures on anonymisation or read the ICO guidance.
+Personal data may also be collected for sector specific research purposes, such as finance, education and health.
+Any personal data obtained or used for research should be limited to the minimum amount of data which is reasonably required to achieve desired outcomes.
+Wherever possible, any personal data should be made anonymous so that the data subjects cannot be identified.
+Check your own organisations' procedures on anonymisation.

-There are various legislation and frameworks, including those relating to the use of non-personal data for example, health research has its own UK Policy Framework for Health and Social Care Research drafted by the NHS Health Research Authority (HRA).
+There is various legislation and frameworks relating to the use of non-personal data for example, health research has its own UK Policy Framework for Health and Social Care Research drafted by the NHS Health Research Authority (HRA).
 The NHS HRA also provides specific guidance for health researchers on the new data protection principles.